 Inflation has come down significantly in 2023 but remains well above the Bank of England's target, and now does not have the 'easy' wins of base effects to push this lower.
-In our view, wage inflation is the key metric: we believe that the Bank will find it hard to start cutting rates if wages continue to rise at 5-6% pa.
+In our view, wage inflation is the key metric to watch: we believe that the Bank will find it hard to start cutting rates if wages continue to rise at 5-6% per annum.
 Although the economic data remain very mixed, we still believe that higher interest rates will contribute to a slowdown in the UK.
 This could well impact company earnings and lead to some increase in pressure on credit markets.
 However, consumer resilience has been greater than expected in both the UK and globally, which has helped support growth and prevent a recession.
 How this continues into 2024 could prove critical.

 As we came into November 2023, we felt that the all-in yield on sterling investment grade credit was looking very attractive, having risen significantly since the start of the year.
 The falls in gilt yields since then have largely reversed those rises.
 Our sterling credit strategy focuses on three sources of return: gilt yields, market credit spreads, and the additional credit spread we generate over credit benchmarks.
 Whilst ten-year gilt yields of 3.5% are not as attractive as the 4.5% seen in October, we feel that the excess yield available on investment grade credit overcompensates for default risk.
-Further, the additional yield embedded in our Buy & Maintain strategies, over that available from broad credit indices, gives us confidence in our ability to deliver long-term outperformance.
+Further, the additional yield embedded in our credit strategies, over that available from credit benchmarks, gives us confidence in our ability to deliver long-term outperformance.

 We expect supply to weigh on credit markets in the first quarter but believe that underlying fundamentals will limit spread widening.
-Our emphasis remains on building diversified portfolios, with a high relative exposure to asset backed and strongly covenanted bonds that offer an attractive yields.
+Our emphasis remains on building diversified portfolios, with a high relative exposure to asset backed and strongly covenanted bonds offering attractive yields.
+This strategy underpins the excess yield of the portfolio relative to its benchmark.